 On the bucket list: Antarctica, Italy, Croatia.

 We've been together for eight years, and I plan on keeping him.
 We met on a sailing ship called Adventuress in Puget Sound where we taught kids about marine biology.

 The conservatory is my favorite spot on a rainy Seattle day.

 I point out each one I see.

-I've raised future guide dogs to the blind, worked at an animal shelter, and fostered countless pups.
+I've raised future guide dogs for the blind, worked at an animal shelter, and fostered countless pups.

 I love them all.

 As a native Oregonian, I'll never get enough of being in nature and adventuring in my own backyard.